polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 is actually executed.
 It's also useful when you have expressions inside for instance a **[return]** slot, and you want to return the _value_ the expression evaluates to, and not the expression itself.

-## Source slots

-In addition to the above slots allowing you to _change_ your graph objects as they are executed, Hyperlambda also contains a whole range of slots that allows you to _retrieve_ parts of your lambda objects during execution.

 ### How to use [get-value]

 Returns the value of the node its expression is pointing to.